-When analyzing the condition of soil whether it is cultivated and chemical-free, there is a fact you know, that, it’s healthy.
+When analyzing the condition of soil, whether it is cultivated or chemical-free, there is a fact you know that it’s healthy.
 And healthy soil is alive.
 Yet, you may not necessarily know how things are going underground as much as on the surface.

 Acoustic emissions are what researchers have been observing for different types of soil structures by using piezoelectric sensors.

 You might also like this: Gardening in June | What to do?

 They have discovered that when earthworms burrow tunnels or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.